 Intune allows you to control applications using specific policies, such as preventing access to your office 365 applications unless using a company device, or even enforcing password policies on mobile phones.
 You can deploy apps such as Office 365, Microsoft Teams, OneDrive as customised apps to devices.

 One of the great features of Intune is controlling how users access company data on personal devices.
 This ensures all company data stays protected and separate from personal data.

 There are endless opportunities and possibilities using Intune.
 A few key features are:

 Below is a high-level diagram of the Microsoft Intune architecture.
 As you can see, the three main areas are configuring devices, protecting data, and managing apps.
-One thing to note, is even though Intune is a cloud-based product, it can also hook in to Configuration Manager to control your domain-joined devices that are already enrolled into Configuration Manager on premises.
+One thing to note, is even though Intune is a cloud-based product, it can also hook in to Configuration Manager to control your domain-joined devices are already enrolled into Configuration Manager on-premises.

 The common practices of ways to use Microsoft Intune:

 With Intune, you aren’t restricted to corporate devices.
 Intune gives you the flexibility of issuing corporate devices or allowing employees to use their personal devices too – by registering, enrolling, and managing their devices and then installing corporate applications from the Company Portal.

 Intune allows you to manage devices using an approach which is right for the company.
 As touched upon previously, you may require full control over your organisation-owned devices – covering settings, features and security.
 This requires the device and users to “enrol” into Intune.
 This can be an automatic, or manual process which I will expand on in greater depth in this blog.
 Essentially, once enrolled, they will receive settings and controls through policies configured in Intune for the organisation.
 This could include settings such as enforcing BitLocker encryption or a password policy.